miriamposner/unix/getting_started_with_commandline.md

 By default, when you use the terminal, you're dropped just below the root, into the folder for your user profile.

-In the image below, the circles represent folders (AKA directories) and the uncircled nodes represent individual files.
+In the image above, the circles represent folders (AKA directories) and the uncircled nodes represent individual files.

 ## 6. Get your bearings (2)
 ![Get your bearings (2)](steps-getting_started_with_unix/step-5.jpeg)